-The University of South Carolina School of Law will begin a Children's Law Certificate program in Spring 2014.
+The University of South Carolina School of Law began a Children's Law Certificate program during the 2013 – 2014 academic year.
 The goal of the Children's Law Certificate program is to offer students enrolled in the JD program the ability to concentrate in an area of law that benefits children and families.
 These areas include family law, juvenile justice, education law, and child protection and welfare.

 Students who complete the designated curriculum will receive a certificate of concentration.
 This certificate is intended to signify the student's specialization and interest in this area of law.
 The award of the certificate will be noted on the student's law school transcript and they will receive recognition at their graduation ceremony.